 It’s also a hub for science, as it is home to the Herstmonceux Science Centre which, amongst other things, has a great collection of telescopes.

 The castle is open from early March to early November.
-An adult entry ticket for the grounds is £6 and it’s an extra £3 to tour the castle.
+An adult entry ticket for the grounds and the castle is £8.

 How to get to Herstmonceux Castle: To reach the castle by public transport, you can get the train from Waterloo to Polegate, and then get the 98 bus to Herstmonceux, where it’s a short walk (or taxi ride) to the castle.